viamrobotics/docs/docs/registry/configure.md

 When using the **Patch (X.Y.Z)** version type, you may select any patch version of the module from the **Version** dropdown menu, including past versions if desired.

-The current deployed version of your module and the latest version of that module available from the Viam registry are shown on this pane for your reference.
+The current deployed version of your module and the latest version of that module available from the Viam registry are shown on this module card for your reference.

 {{% alert title="Caution" color="caution" %}}
 For any version type other than **Patch (X.Y.Z)**, the module will upgrade as soon as an update that matches that specified version type is available, which will **restart the module**.